 Flatten teaspoon fuels of dough onto greased cookie sheets and bake for 6-8 minutes

 I’m not sure if it was the day or the fact that they’re getting the hang of this cooking together deal, but Esme and Scarlett really worked as a team blending all the dry ingredients together.
 While one emptied the measured bowls of flours, flax, salt, baking powder, coconut, cinnamon and nutmeg the other stirred.
 It was like watching the symbiotic dance of Fred Astaire and Ginger Rogers, but not.

-After, Esme added the egg and Scarlett threw the milk in (literally).
-They slowly combined the dry ingredients with the creamed mix, but when it became too tough to stir (coincidentally the last chocolate chip had been snatched from each bowl) the girls returned to their respective distractions.
+When the batter became too tough to stir (coincidentally the last chocolate chip had been snatched from each bowl) the girls returned to their respective distractions.
 (Esme: hopping on Scarlett’s bouncy dinosaur.
 Scarlett: torturing poor Julian with oppressive hugs.)

 These weren’t your soft, gooey chocolate chip cookies.
 They were more like cake, with a slightly grainy texture.
 We loved them and the girls packed away two each before lunch.
 Scarlett said they tasted like “pumpkin”–a likely comparision due to the use of cinnamon and nutmeg.
 Either way, they were warm cookies dense with chocolate chips, and that was good enough for me.